 Ray Keech's Land Speed Record Triumph

-First, we want to thank the curator of the "Paul Sheedy collection," who follows First Super Speedway, for this terrific contribution.
-What you see here is 1929 Indianapolis 500 champion Ray Keech in the White Triplex world land speed record car.
+First, we want to thank the "Paul Sheedy collection curator," who follows First Super Speedway, for this terrific contribution.
+You see 1929 Indianapolis 500 champion Ray Keech in the White Triplex world land speed record car.
 On April 22, 1928, Keech set a new land speed record of 207.55 mph at Daytona Beach.
 Credit Chuck Rudy, too, with the informative observation that the odd-looking extra set of wheels were only used to enable the car to move in reverse - a quirky rule at the time.
 Those rear-most wheels were part of what was referred to as a "reverser" section.
 That was detached for record runs.

-The White Triplex was owned by Jim H. White.
-It was powered by three war-surplus V-12, 27-litre Liberty airplane engines.
-This provided 36 cylinders for 81 liters that delivered 1500 HP.
+Jim H. White owned the White Triplex, which was powered by three war-surplus V-12, 27-litre Liberty airplane engines.
+These engines provided 36 cylinders for 81 liters and delivered 1500 HP.

 AttachmentSize